-14. Quality Assurance, Improvement and Practice
+14.Quality Assurance, Improvement and Practice

-Icknield Walk First School endeavours at all times to provide an education and learning where children feel safe and are kept safe by all staff.
+The Reddings Primary & Nursery School endeavours at all times to provide an education and learning where children feel safe and are kept safe by all staff.
 One way we review and monitor our practice is through auditing: it is important that we are aware of the level of our school's compliance to key guidance, such as KSCiE.
 We want to be open, transparent and reassure ourselves and our stakeholders, including regulators, what we are proud of and what we need to strengthen to meet our own ambitions for standards.
-It is therefore standard practice that we factor in on-going auditing schedule objectivity and scrutiny by our Governing Body and all Senior Leadership, children, students and their parents and carers.
+It is therefore standard practice that we factor in on-going auditing schedule objectivity and scrutiny by our Governing Body/Board of Trustees and all Senior Leadership, children, students and their parents and carers.